-One of the largest and most well-preserved Tyrannosaurus Rex fossilized skeletons was found by paleontologist Sue Hendrickson near Faith, South Dakota in August.
-They named the T-Rex “Sue”.
+Paleontologist Sue Hendrickson found one of the largest and most well-preserved Tyrannosaurus Rex fossilized skeletons near Faith, South Dakota in August.
+They named the T-Rex “Sue.”

-West Germany won the FIFA World Cup Final (Association football): West Germany defeating Argentina 1–0, in Italy.
+West Germany won the FIFA World Cup Final (Association football): West Germany defeated Argentina 1–0, in Italy.